Technorely/tendermint/docs/spec/abci/apps.md

 If `appBlockHeight == storeBlockHeight`
     update the state using the saved ABCI responses but dont run the block against the real app.
-This happens if we crashed after the app finished Commit but before Tendermint saved the state.
+This happens if we crashed after the app finished Commit but before Tenderely saved the state.